w3c/rdf-star-wg/docs/semantics.md

 ```
 _:f                           :b         "4"^^xsd:int .
 ```
-(because blank nodes can be replaced by blank nodes without chnaging their meaning)
+(because blank nodes can be replaced by blank nodes without changing their meaning)

 and
 ```